 Submission to authority is not optional for a follower of Jesus.
-Whether you are passed over for a promotion, assigned an incompetent boss, or feel you have been treated unfairly, respecting authority is still God’s will for you.
+Whether you are passed over for prefect, or a promotion, are saddled with an incompetent boss, or feel you’ve been treated unfairly, respecting authority is still God’s will for you.
 And when you obey His will, He works on your behalf.
-As you consider your tendency to be defiant, try to understand the root cause, which may include these:
+As you consider your tendency to rebel, try to understand the cause behind your attitude.
+Is it:

 (1) A distressing history of suffering or mistreatment.

-(3) Pride because your skills have not been recognised and rewarded.
+(3) Pride because your skills have been overlooked.

-(5) A tactic on your part to test the honesty, care, or concern of authority figures in your life.
+(5) A tactic on your part to test the authority figures in your life.